 \section{SpatialDreamer}

-Given an image sequence and a stereoscopic pose describing the scene depth information, the proposed method generates a stereo pair.
+Given an image sequence and stereoscopic pose describing the scene depth information, the proposed method generates a stereo pair.
 In this section, we first provide a brief introduction about SVD~\cite{blattmann2023stable}.
-Secondly, we offer detailed information of our proposed video generation module DVG, which can generate sufficient paired video with geometric and temporal consistency.
-Based on the DVG, we present the framework for self-supervised learning based video synthesis to support efficient and dedicate training.
-More importantly, to ensure the consistency between frames, we design a consistency control module for geometric and temporal consistency ensurance.
+Secondly, we offer detailed information of our video generation module DVG, which can generate sufficient paired video with geometric and temporal consistency.
+Using DVG, we present the framework for self-supervised learning-based video synthesis to support efficient and dedicated training.
+More importantly, to ensure consistency between frames, we design a consistency control module for geometric and temporal consistency ensurance.
 Finally, we present the detailed training process.